maxskunkworks/TLG/tlg-base-config_3-vm/README.md

 This template deploys the **TLG (Test Lab Guide) 3 VM Base Configuration**, a Test Lab Guide (TLG) configuration that represents a simplified intranet connected to the Internet.
 This base configuration is the starting point for additional TLGs that can be found [here](http://aka.ms/catlgs).

-The **TLG (Test Lab Guide) 3 VM Base Configuration** provisions a Windows Server 2012 R2 Active Directory domain controller using the specified domain name, an application server running Windows Server 2012 R2, and optionally a client VM running Windows 10.
+The **TLG (Test Lab Guide) 3 VM Base Configuration** provisions a Windows Server 2012 R2 or 2016 Active Directory domain controller using the specified domain name, an application server running Windows Server 2012 R2 or 2016, and optionally a client VM running Windows 10.

 **Note:** If you choose to deploy a client VM, you must upload a generalized Windows 10 VHD to an Azure storage account and provide the account name in the _clientVhdUri_ parameter.
 Note that SAS tokens are not supported, and the blob container must be configured for public read access.
 Use of a custom client image is required because the Windows 10 gallery image is only available in eligible subscriptions (Visual Studio or MSDN).
 The path to the VHD should resemble the following example: